Everything we do, and everything we don't do, makes a difference.

 Riverkeeper: Town students periodically join Riverkeeper in large or small groups to help clean up and preserve our rivers and wetlands.

-Ronald McDonald House: In fall 2016 we held another successful drive for the Ronald McDonald NYC Parents Pantry Program, which provides non-perishable food and supplies for families staying at the Ronald McDonald House while their children receive treatment for pediatric cancer.
+Ronald McDonald House: Town hosts annual drives for the Ronald McDonald NYC Parents Pantry Program, which provides non-perishable food and supplies for families staying at the Ronald McDonald House while their children receive treatment for pediatric cancer.

 Sandwiches for the Hungry: During their buddy visits after All School Assemblies, Town classes take turns making sandwiches for local soup kitchens and food pantries.
 It’s an activity student of all ages love and look forward to every year.

 Rise Against Hunger (formerly Stop Hunger Now): Each year we come together as a community to package nutritious meals for distribution to families in need all over the world.
-At our January 2016 event, we created 34,000 meal packages and hope to top that number in 2017!
+At our January 2019 event, we created over 35,000 meal packages and hope to top that number in 2020!

 Wearable Collections: Town holds annual textile recycling drives to coincide with the students’ locker clean-out.
 We also consistently encourage families to recycle clothing and textiles at their local green markets.